petecheslock/openai-playground/audio-to-srt/README.md

 ## What the script does

-1. The script first checks if a file named 'prompt.txt' exists in the same directory.
-This file should contain the system prompt for the AI model.
+1. The script first checks if a file named 'subtitle-correction-prompt.txt' and 'subtitle-correction-prompt.txt' exist in the same directory.
+This file should contain the system prompt for the AI model and the subtitle creation model.
 2. It then transcribes an audio file using the 'whisper-1' model from the OpenAI API.
 3. The transcription is then processed by an AI model to generate a corrected transcript.